-Risk management resources are often constrained so a critical purpose for risk analysis is to help identify the most efficient means of reducing risk.
+Risk management resources are often constrained, so a critical purpose for risk analysis is to help identify the most efficient means of reducing risk.
 In the example above, instead of upgrading all lower FRA track class segments, a more effective strategy would be upgrading a limited number that provide the most benefit.
 To determine the locations where track segments should be upgraded to yield the most reduction in risk, an optimization model could be used to determine the segments to be upgraded with the objective of minimizing the total annual risk.
-Using the expression of annual risk in Eq.
-(2), the optimization model can be formulated in the form of a Mixed Integer Programming (MIP) model as follows:
+By using the expression of annual risk in Equation 2, the optimization model can be formulated in the form of a mixed integer programming model as follows: